:::: MENU ::::

 Q: How’s your host family?

 A: They are awesome, awesome, awesome!
-More on them later.

 The Quirks of Literal Translation